brokenhappy/KotlinConfCodeInTheDark/README.md

 - The audience will vote using colored plates to determine which design most accurately matches the original mock-up.
 ## Prizes:
 Prizes will be awarded immediately after audience voting concludes for each session.

+## Participation tips:

+ - There is not a lot of time.
+To improve your odds we recommend:
+   - Be in time.
+This is a 10 minute challenge in a 15 minute break.
+You might have less time if there are delays as a sign of respect to our awesome speakers!
+   - Focusing on layout first yields the best results
+   - Colors do a lot too!
+ - The one time you are allowed to run: Use desktop, it's fastest, most likely to pass, and you can freely resize the pane.
+ - Being able to interact is **not** a requirement.
+ - Animations and anything asynchronous is not needed.
+ - Don't leave errors for too long, this might mess up your one run and it also means the audience can't see the preview :(